 Halloween is finally here again, a holiday cherished by children around the country.
 And celebrating your baby’s first Halloween is a momentous occasion indeed, as well as a great chance to get creative and adorable!
 Just think, when your little one is all grown up, you’ll be able to share hilarious and cute photos of their first spooky costume.
 To help you get creative and maybe inspire some ideas of your own, here are six easy costume ideas you can make yourself, for your baby’s first Halloween.

 Creating a tough lil’ biker costume is one of the easiest and cutest costumes for Halloween.
 Start with a black tank top or sleeveless Harley Davidson T-shirt.
 If you can’t find one, simply print out the logo and tape it to the front of the shirt.
-Add a bandana, a goatee and some tattoos with a sharpie, and you’re little one will be looking tough in no time.
+Add a bandana, a goatee and some temporary tattoos, and you’re little one will be looking tough in no time.

 Turning your baby into his holiness is also a surprisingly easy and sweet Halloween costume.
 The Dalai Lama is bald of course, so there’s nothing you need to do there.
 Just add a pair of baby eyeglasses, and some dark red and yellow towels, and you’ll baby will look much older, and much wiser.
 Note: Creating a little Gandhi follows the same steps, but with a white sheet wrapped around your baby.